centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

         pip install pyinstaller
     ```

-2. Go to your cloned folder and navigate to "hexonet/ispapicli" directory, then run the following command:
+2. Go to your cloned folder and install the requirements:

     ```bash
+        pip install -r requirements.txt
+    ```

+3. Go to your cloned folder and navigate to "hexonet/ispapicli" directory, then run the following command:

+    ```bash
         pyinstaller --onefile ispapi.py
     ```

-3. A folder called "Dist" will be created in which the excutable file is located.
+4. A folder called "dist" will be created in which the excutable file is located.

 # Contributing